calaldees/teachingWorkshops/teacherTraining/computingAcrossCurriculum.md

 * [role of arts in improving health and wellbeing](https://www.gov.uk/government/publications/evidence-summary-for-policy-the-role-of-arts-in-improving-health-and-wellbeing)
     * [@dylanwiliam tweet](https://twitter.com/dylanwiliam/status/1312737300380618752)
-        * > A useful summary from @UCL's Department of Behavioural Science and Health (updating last year's @WHO's report) of the research on the role of the arts in promoting health and wellbeing in children and adults: https://bit.ly/2SpZ2Pb
+        * > A useful summary from @UCL's Department of Behavioural Science and Health (updating last year's @WHO's report) of the research on the role of the arts in promoting health and well-being in children and adults: https://bit.ly/2SpZ2Pb
             * social cohesion

 * [[creativity]]